Ankesh-babal/Obesity-Disease-Detection-Using-Machine-Learning-Approach/README.md

 # Obesity-Disease-Detection-Using-Machine-Learning-Approach
-This project predicts obesity risks using SVM, Random Forest, and XGBoost, with SVM achieving 96.44% accuracy.
-It features a GUI for real-time data input and predictions, aiming to assist healthcare providers and individuals in early detection and intervention.
+This project focuses on detecting and predicting obesity risks using machine learning techniques.
+By analyzing health, lifestyle, and demographic data, models like SVM, Random Forest, and XGBoost were implemented, with SVM achieving the best accuracy of 96.44%.
+The project includes a user-friendly desktop GUI that allows real-time data input and predictions, making it accessible for healthcare providers and individuals.
+Future directions include integrating wearable data for dynamic health monitoring and personalized intervention strategies.

 ## Flow of the Project